 Yes

-Pharmacist/Healthcare Provider references are strongly encouraged.
+Recommendations from a health care provider (e.g., pharmacist) that the applicant has worked with or shadowed are encouraged.
 Supervisor, Employer and Professor references are also acceptable.
-The submission of more than two references or a committee letter is acceptable.
+The submission of more than two references or a committee letter is acceptable and will be included in the review of applicants.

 Yes